 Yes, we had the designator, but did we really have a clear definition?
 In my mind, everyone defined it differently.
 For a while, the idea of “the cloud” was batted around mostly by marketing and advertising folks whose job it is to use hip language and create positive connotations.
 When “the cloud” and other marketing jargon sound like dreams coming true to disposed audiences, they usually spell nightmare to terminologists.
 The path of a “cloud dream” into technical language is a difficult one.
 In 2008, I was part of a terminology taskforce within the Windows Server team who tried to nail down what cloud computing was.
 I believe the final definition wasn’t set when I left in May 2010.

-On a recent walk, though, I took my resident Azure architect evangelist (See You say Aaaazure, I say Azuuuure…) through a good analysis of the conceptual area.
-Although Greg kept saying that some of the many companies in cloud computing these days “would also include x, y, or z,” x, y and z all turned out to not be “essential characteristics.”
+An Azure architect evangelist (See You say Aaaazure, I say Azuuuure…) and I recently analyzed the conceptual area.
+Although he kept saying that some of the many companies in cloud computing these days “would also include x, y, or z,” x, y and z all turned out to not be “essential characteristics.”
 And we ended up with the following definition.
 It is based largely on the one published by Netlingo, but modified to meet more of the criteria of a terminological definition:

 “A type of computing in which dynamic, scalable and virtual resources are provided over the Internet and which includes services that provide common business applications online and accessible from a Web browser, while the software and data are stored on servers.”